holepunchto/hypercore/README.md

 Populated after `ready` has been emitted.
 Will be `null` before the event.

+#### `core.encryptionKey`

+Buffer containing the optional block encryption key of this core.
+Will be `null` unless block encryption is enabled.

 #### `core.length`

 How many blocks of data are available on this core?